Job Chapter 2

 True friends come to the aid of a friend in need.
 A good friend will pray with you, when there is trouble.
 A good friend will know the kind of person you are, and will not attack you like the rest of the world.
 These three men that came to Job, were friends of long standing.
 It appears, they were used to all getting together, and each helping the other decide what to do about problems.
 Distance is not a problem with true friends.
-All of these came from a long way to be with Job.
-These three men were friends of Job, because they were wise men.
-He honored their opinion.
+All three of Job’s friends came a long way to be with him.
+Because they were wise men, he honored their opinion.
 They came to comfort him and to mourn with him.
 “Eliphaz” means struggle against.
 “Bildad” means son of contention.
 “Zophar” means chatterer.
 It appears, these three friends came from different lands and met at Job’s dwelling.

 Job 2:12 “And when they lifted up their eyes afar off, and knew him not, they lifted up their voice, and wept; and they rent every one his mantle, and sprinkled dust upon their heads toward heaven.”

 “When they lifted up their eyes afar off “: Namely, at some convenient distance from him; whom they found sitting upon the ground, probably in the open air.